This structure holds just a number. This number is a reference to a string table that contains the actual string representation of the symbol.

 Unlike with Visual Objects, the number of symbols is not limited by available memory or symbols that are declared in another library.

-Literal symbols consist of the '#' character followed by one or more alphanumeric character.
+Literal symbols consist of the '#' character followed by one or more alphanumeric characters.
 The first character must be a letter or an underscore.

 Some examples of literal symbols are shown below: